borisdev/resume/resume.md

   thousand sentences.
 This lead me to identify convoluted annotation guidelines as the root cause of our poor labeling quality.
-- I asked the manager of the annotators to let his workers interact directly with me and the subject-mater through Slack to give provide us with challenging feedback on our guidelines (the shared language document).
+- I asked the manager of the annotators to let his workers interact directly with me and the subject-mater through Slack to give us challenging feedback on our annotation guidelines (the shared language document).
 - I developed and shared new performance metrics over periodic zoom meetings.

 Built relationships across the conglomerate

-- I connected with experts spread across three sister companies.
-  This group included a principle data scientist, two product subject-matter experts, one of which was a founder and VP, one DevOps engineer, one MLOps engineer, and one human annotation expert.
+- I built relationships with experts spread across three sister companies: a principle data scientist, two subject-matter experts (one of which was a VP of Product/Founder), a DevOps engineer, an MLOps engineer, a machine learning expert, and a human annotation expert.
-- The VP of Product/Founder at a sister company helped me recognize that past work was missing pre-processing noise filters.
+- From questioning the subject-matter expert, I figured out we were missing pre-processing noise filters.
 - The annotation expert helped me recognize that we needed a democratic relationship with the annotators to ensure quality.
-- I probed, got consensus, and acted.
-After it was agreed that the biggest potential factor to bad performance that had been unexplored to date was _"garbage in, garbage out"_, I stopped the human annotation process and changed the focus from neural network R&D and labeling quantity to learning about the foundational concepts of labeling quality.
-- To seek clarity, I asked the company's President to convene a team meeting in the style of the Amazon 6-pager.
-The team spent the first fifteen minutes reading my high-level design document explaining that the performance blocker was not training data quantity, but quality, as well as other clarifications.
+- After gathering the evidence, the data scientist, MLOps engineer, and I reached a consensus: the biggest potential factor to bad performance was _"garbage in, garbage out"_.
+I stopped the human annotation process.
+I asked the company's President to convene a meeting with our expanded team in the style of the Amazon 6-pager.
+The attendees spent the first fifteen minutes reading my high-level design document to ensure we were on the same page with complex issues before the discussion started.

 ### Backend developer at Sight Machine, 2018-2021

 The Sight Machine product is a dashboard tool for process engineers at manufacturing plants to keep track of performance.

-I built relationships across silos (customer success, DevOps, data engineers, and product engineers).
+I built relationships across silos (Customer Success, DevOps, Data Engineers, and Product Engineers).

-- To bring the company's biggest public-facing feature, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/), from its embryonic start as a spreadsheet to general release, I shared high-level design papers and gave non-technical explanations to the Product and Customer Support teams.
+- To bring the company's biggest public-facing feature, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/), from its embryonic start as a spreadsheet to general release, I shared high-level design papers and gave non-technical explanations to the Product and Customer Success teams.
 This allowed them to get accurate customer feedback on product technical design decisions.
 - I started a new process to ensure toil free and quality sales demos.
 Engineers must be included in the calendar invites.
 Twenty-four hours before the scheduled demo, the